claireopia/dsnd-communicating-to-stakeholders-lesson/README.md

 ## File Descriptions <a name="files"></a>

 There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+1. BootcampStats.ipynb which performs analysis to understand the effect of whether or not a respondent attended bootcamp or not.
+2. HowToBreakIntoTheField.ipynb which explores the pieces of advice given by respondents on how to break in the field of Software Engineering
+3. Salary.ipynb which uses a Linear Regression model to predict salary based on features of the respondents.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+There is an additional file, 'Salary_ML.py' that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>